| |

 only does it make the government look foolish, but it's starting to make companies like ours look it too, as we all wait expectantly for plans that are only being kicked further down the road.

-There are still issues with
+There are still issues with how

-how the AV providers can make money And interestingly Manthorpe revealed in the accompanying video news report that the AV providers were also distinctly unimpressed by the BBFC stipulating that certified AV providers must not use Identity
+the AV providers can make money And interestingly Manthorpe revealed in the accompanying video news report that the AV providers were also distinctly unimpressed by the BBFC stipulating that certified AV providers must not use Identity Data

-Data provided by porn users for any other purpose than verifying age.
+provided by porn users for any other purpose than verifying age.
 The sensible idea being that the data should not be made available for the the likes of targeted advertising.
 And one particular example of prohibited data re-use has caused particular

 problems, namely that ID data should not be used to sign people up for digital wallets.
 Now AV providers have got to be able to generate their revenue somehow.
 Some have proposed selling AV cards in newsagents for about £10, but others had been

 planning on using AV to generate a customer base for their digital wallet schemes.
 So it seems that there are still quite a few fundamental issues that have not yet been resolved in how the AV providers get their cut.
-Some AV

 providers would rather not sign up to BBFC accreditation See article from adultwebmasters.org Maybe these